dkriegner/xrayutilities/README.md

 --------

 * *examples*:           directory with example scripts and configurations
-* *xrayutilities*:      directory with the sources for the Python package
+* *lib/xrayutilities*:  directory with the sources for the Python package
 * *tests*:              directory with the unittest scripts
 * *setup.py*:           distutils install script used for the package installation
 * *xrayutilities.pdf*:  pdf-file with documentation of the package